tdf/salt-states-base/README.rst

 salt-states-base
 ================

-Collection of salt states for basic system configuration
+This is a collection of salt states for basic system configuration.
+Most of the different states are interdependent, it was therefore decided to host them in one repository.

 Getting started